• Crime Prevention TO00BN74-3006 01.08.2022-31.12.2022 5 credits (CCM222SY) +-

 The stress is on theories of criminology and how to apply them in real world crime prevention.

-Alternative completion methods
+Alternative completion methods of implementation

 According to the degree regulations “all students are entitled to demonstrate their competence.
 The recognition and accreditation of prior competence is initiated by the students themselves.
 The competence is recognised and accredited by the teacher responsible for the module or study unit or another person designated by the director of the UAS unit.